parallelchain-io/parallelchain-docs/docs/user_guides/wallet_web_based_tool/transfer_tokens.md

 - xpll
 ---

-Sending and receiving assets with digital wallets is a keystone of any blockchain**s decentralised infrastructure.
+Sending and receiving assets with digital wallets is a keystone of any blockchain's decentralised infrastructure.
 Follow the steps below to send and receive XPLL tokens with your ParallelChain account.
 You can also watch the video tutorials to send XPLL tokens [here](https://youtu.be/WvJhzw3fYKo).

 ## Sending XPLL Tokens
 ---